prevention-icon

 Grain weevils

-Female grain weevils normally bore into grain kernels to lay eggs, which hatch and remain inside the kernel until a fully developed adult weevil emerges.
+Female grain weevils usually bore into grain kernels to lay eggs, which hatch and remain inside the kernel until a fully developed adult weevil emerges.

 Appearance